teamBugBash/ori2111/README.md

 surfers, Tea\Coffee "Party" (gatheringfs), aaaaaqswwdwasis dds df
-[App Unfurls](https://api.slack.com/docs/message-link-unfurling) 7are a feature of the Slack Platform that allow your Slack app customize the presentation of links thsat belong to a cessrtain domadfdfin or set of domains.a
+[App Unfurls](https://api.slack.com/docs/message-link-unfurling) 7are a feature ofg the Slack Platform that allow your Slack app customize the presentation of links thsat belong to a cessrtain domadfdfin or set of domains.a
 ![sm2](https://user-images.githubusercontent.com/66588796/98239764-7abdac80-1f8e-11eb-93a6-2c49696b9c42.jpg)